-20. The false story fabricated by the individual officer defendants included their false claim that they saw plaintiff hand U.S. currency to another man, Vondell Wilbourn, in exchange for drugs and found drugs on plaintiff's person.
+20. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff selling drugs and they found drugs on plaintiff's person.

-21. The acts of the individual officer defendants in furtherance of their scheme to frame plaintiff included the following:
+21. The acts of the individual officer defendants in furtherance of their scheme to frame plaintiff include the following:

 - a.
 One or more of the individual officer defendants prepared police reports containing the false story, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights; - b.
-One or more of the individual officer defendants attested to the false story through the official police reports, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights; - c.
+One or more of the individual officer defendants attested to the false story through the official police reports, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights;

+- c.
 Defendant Watts formally approved one or more of the official police reports, knowing that the story set out therein was false; and - d.
 One or more of the individual officer defendants communicated the false story to prosecutors, and each of the other individual officer defendants failed to intervene to prevent the violation of plaintiff's rights.